 - CBA has a contract brewing agreement with Pabst Brewing, which gives the later company an option to purchase the Redhook brewery in Woodinville, Wash. over a three-year time frame.
 It’s no secret that CBA wants to rid itself of that brewery location and the new deal for contract capacity with A-B coupled with investments into both the Widmer facility in Portland, Ore. and a brand new Kona brewery in Hawaii indicate that CBA will eventually look to sell the Woodinville property altogether.

-- Andy Thomas’ current employment contract will expire at the end of 2018.
-If the plan were indeed to sell CBA to A-B InBev, or another interested buyer, Thomas’ current contact is slated to end on Dec.
-31, 2018 and that could be part of the consideration process.
+- Andy Thomas’ current employment contract will expire on June 30, 2019.
+If the plan were indeed to sell CBA to A-B InBev, or another interested buyer, Thomas’ current contract could be part of the consideration process.

 - In May, the CBA Board of Directors approved revised severance arrangements for each of the executive officers, should any be terminated after a change in control occurs.
 At the same time, they also awarded a number of restricted stock units (RSU) to five executive officers.
 Those are slated to vest in full on March 31, 2019.